 Observers (AAVSO) A worldwide organization dedicated to

 the study of variable stars by amateurs.
 Both wonderful organization and

 - Milwaukee Astronomical Society

-(MAS) Link is back up and operating!
-I am a long-time
+(MAS) I am a long-time

 The variable star observing legacy of this organization